alvinvinalon/ghcp-demos/Readme.md

 ### JavaScript

 All of these samples use the three.js 3D framework and are coded in a single HTML file.
-To preview, simply install the required packages and double-click the HTML file.
+To preview, simply double-click the HTML file from the file explorer.

 - [Big Bang Expansion](javascript/bigbang.html)
 - [Spinning Galaxy](javascript/galaxy.html)